mike99mac/minimy-mike99mac/README.md

        ovos-core       18067             238
 minimy-mike99mac        9900              79
 ```
-So OVOS is half the size of Mycroft, and Minimy is about half again smaller
+So OVOS is half the size of Mycroft, and Minimy is about half again smaller.

 My environment is a Raspberry Pi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
-But if you try it on different hardware, or a different distro - you're on your own - no warranties.
+But if you try it on different hardware, or a different distro, expect the unexpected :)).

 This is based on *The smart boombox cookbook* which also describes the construction of a boombox.
 It is on the Web at: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf